Welcome to the Chesapeake Community Research Symposium 2026!

 We invite special session proposals for the 2026 Chesapeake Community Research Symposium.
 All topics that fall within the Symposium theme, described above, will be considered.
 Special sessions can consist of oral presentations or workshops.

-The deadline for proposals is November 21, 2025, at 5:00pm EST. Proposals may be submitted on the Symposium website using the form below.
+The deadline for proposals has been extended to December 5, 2025, at 5:00pm EST. Proposals may be submitted on the Symposium website using the form below.

 Timeline:

-• December 5, 2025 – Special session proposal decisions announced
+- Revised date December 12, 2025 – Special session proposal decisions announced

 We encourage session organizers to invite presenters to submit to their session.
 Sessions that do not receive enough abstracts may be merged or canceled.
 Special sessions typically have 6 or more abstracts.